 This is my story as a non-Muslim Australian.
 I’m sharing it as a minor example of the confusion and possible ramifications of the “Muslim ban” on academics.
 The broader context is much more perilous for Muslims who have a concrete fear for their lives and future under President Trump.
-As my blog has a strong focus on enhancing social justice in academic and applied research settings, and sociological responses to social change, these are the dual topics of this post.
-The bigger picture beyond considerations for academic travel is more insidious.

 I was invited to speak at a conference in honour of the International Day of Women and Girls in Science.
 The event, Gender, Science and Sustainable Development: The Impact of Media – From Vision to Action, was held on February 10th, 2017 at the United Nations Headquarters in New York City, USA.
 Gender equity in science and academia is a field in which I’ve long worked, researched and volunteered, including in a previous role where I implemented and managed a national program to increase gender equity and diversity in science.
 I was invited to discuss my public writing on women in science.
 I was excited.

 In preparation for this travel, I applied for the visa waiver program in January, as is my right as an Australian citizen.
 This program should provide automatic approval for people holding an electronic Australian passport.
 That’s me.
 I received an automatic message when I applied that I was not auto approved but that I’d hear an outcome within 72 hours, as is the maximum waiting period for this service.
 The time came and went and there was no response.
 I have not been denied a visa, I have simply not been granted one and not given a reason.